andkov/psy533/week01lab.md

 ##Introduction to R and RStudio

-### Scientist = data journalist
+### The working metaphor

-Scientists work with data.
+Scientists are **data journalists** who tell stories of their data.
-Journalists tell stories.
+They type text to instruct a *human* reader how to recreate the story his/her mind.
-**Data journalists** tell stories of their data.
+They type text to instruct a *copmuter* how to manipulate data, evaluate models, print graphs, and  assemble output.

-They do with with **COMPUTER CODE**
+**Documents** that contain typed instructions for both human and computer consumption that recreate a story about the data are called **DYNAMIC**.

-  START WITH [a markdown simulator](https://demo.ocpu.io/markdownapp/www/).
-This Javascript app by  [Jeroen Ooms](mailto:jeroenooms@gmail.com) shows how computer code can be used to create an electronic report.
+See an example of a dynamic document in this [markdown simulator](https://demo.ocpu.io/markdownapp/www/), created in javascript by  [Jeroen Ooms](http://jeroenooms.github.io/).

 **markdown** language uses special combinations of characters to make text strings appear differently: in bold, italics, as a heading, or as a name of the column in the table.
 This language is very simple and straightforward, but may take a little bid to get used to.
 To help you get proficient with markdown consider some of the following resources.